Sexual Health Clinics

 STI testing available

 Street Health Clinic services are targeted to those that are street involved and are meant to remove barriers for accessing important health care services.
-No health card is needed, and any age can attend.
+No health card is needed.

 The City provides Sexual Health Clinics for access to birth control, testing and treatment for sexually transmitted infections and access to free condoms.